thacherT1D/webdevstuff/Auth/OAuth.desc.md

 npm install --save express passport passport-linkedin cookie-parser jsonwebtoken dotenv
 ```

-Visit to LinkedIn Developers and click the button to [create a new application](https://www.linkedin.com/developer/apps).
+Visit the [LinkedIn Developers](https://www.linkedin.com/developer/apps) website and click the button to create a new application.
 Then, fill out the form with the information below or with you own fictitious custom information.

 **NOTE:** Don't forget to agree to the LinkedIn API Terms of Use before submitting the form.